USS BAINBRIDGE DDG 96

 July 27, More than 15,000 service members from three countries and 23 U.S. Navy ships, including USS Bainbridge, will participate in Joint Task Force Exercise (JTFEX) 07-2 "Operation Bold Step", July 26-31 off the U.S. coast from the waters of Virginia to Florida.

-September 17, DDG 96 recently pulled into Victoria, Seychelles, for a scheduled port call.
-USS Bainbridge relieved USS Normandy (CG 60) as flagship for commander Standing NATO Maritime Group (SNMG) 1, Rear Admiral Michael K. Mahon.
+September 17, DDG 96 recently moored in Port Victoria, Seychelles, for a scheduled port visit and to relieve USS Normandy (CG 60) as flagship for commander Standing NATO Maritime Group (SNMG) 1, Rear Admiral Michael K. Mahon.

 October 1, USS Bainbridge, along with the Yemeni Coast Guard and other NATO forces are currently in the Red Sea, off the coast of Yemeni island Jazirat at-Tair, conducting search and rescue operations since the volcano erupted Sept.
 30.